Spectacular Smith

 Spectacular Blue Smith (born September 7, 1986), known by his stage name Spectacular, is an American rapper, entrepreneur, keynote speaker, and philanthropist.
-As of July 2025, his net worth is estimated at $120 million, attributed to his work as a tech founder, investor, and television personality.
 He first rose to fame as a member of the R&B/hip-hop group Pretty Ricky before transitioning into business.

-Smith serves as the chairman and CEO of Spectacular Academy and Adwizar Inc. and is the founder of the record label Mula Music Group.
-In 2018, Black Enterprise described Smith as “one of the five most influential celebs that cross‑pollinate between music and tech.”
+Smith serves as chair and CEO of Spectacular Academy and Adwizar Inc. and is the founder of the record label Mula Music Group.
+In 2018, Black Enterprise described Smith as "one of the five most influential celebs that cross‑pollinate between music and tech."

 Career

 Smith started performing with his brother in a hip hop group called Pretty Ricky at the age of 11.
 His father, Joseph "Blue" Smith, of Jamaican descent, was the owner of the indie label and managed the group.
 Smith contributed musically and also choreographed the group's stage performances.
 After signing with Atlantic Records, the band went on the Scream IV tour, they promoted songs such as "Grind With Me" and "Your Body".

 In addition to being a recording artist, Smith is also an entrepreneur.
 Intrigued by the business possibilities of social media, he experimented with Pretty Ricky's Facebook page, testing out theories behind social networks for a full year until he found a system for gaining and monetizing followers.
 He then turned those ideas into Adwizar, a company that manages and monetizes social media accounts.
 The company manages social media pages of artists such as Bow Wow, Kevin Gates, Soulja Boy, Master P, Birdman, and Bone Thugs-n-Harmony.
 Smith has also claimed that he is the owner of the social media brand Grumpy Cat, which he claims is valued at 100 million dollars.

 On February 14, 2017, Smith released his first book, titled Spectacular Love: How to Make Good Love Last, published by Bluestar Books.